Alaska Airlines: Introducing flights across the U.S. (2000s)

 Also in 2005, Alaska Airlines contracted out many of its jobs, including ground crew positions, to Menzies Aviation.
 In some cases, this resulted in an almost 40% decline in wages.
 This agreement was found to be a violation of union agreements in 2008 and the new ground crews caused enough damage to aircraft in the first year to make the savings negligible.
 In addition, Menzies contractors gained a reputation of stealing from checked bags after a few incidents in 2007.

 Starting in June 2006, Alaska Airlines introduced new cargo aircraft to the fleet: five 737-400C combi aircraft and one 737-400F freighter.
 The aircraft were originally purchased by Alaska as passenger aircraft in 1992, and converted by Pemco Air Services.
 The 737-400C "combi" aircraft were uniquely suited for the needs of Alaska, carrying a combination of four cargo pallets and 72 passengers, allowing goods and people to be transported to remote towns.
 737-400 based aircraft had 20% more passenger and cargo capacity than the aging Boeing 737-200 cargo aircraft they replaced.

-On September 9, 2007, Alaska Airlines introduced daily nonstop service between Portland, Oregon, to Boston.
-On October 12, 2007, the airline began service to Hawaii with a flight to Honolulu from Seattle.
-Seattle–Kauai service began on October 28, 2007, and Anchorage–Honolulu service began on December 6, 2007.

-On October 26, 2008, Alaska launched service from Seattle to Minneapolis-Saint Paul.
-On August 3, 2009, service from Seattle to Austin, Texas, began.
-Service from Seattle to Houston began on September 23, 2009 and from Seattle to Atlanta on October 23, 2009.